 The existence of modern-day joint stock companies is often synonymous with incorporation.
 Shareholders are liable for the company’s debts only to the value of the money they have invested in the company.
 Therefore these companies are commonly known as corporations.

 For a company to be recognized as a separate legal entity and come into existence, it has to be incorporated.
 Therefore, choosing not to register a joint stock company is not an option.
-Without incorporation, a company simply does not exist.
+Without incorporation, a company does not exist.